The Astronaut's Wife

 The Astronaut's Wife is a 1999 American science fiction thriller film directed and written by Rand Ravich, in his feature directorial debut.
 It stars Johnny Depp and Charlize Theron.

-The film was released on August 27, 1999.
-It received negative reviews from critics.
+Released on August 27, 1999 by New Line Cinema, the film was negatively received by critics, who drew unfavorable comparisons to Rosemary's Baby (1968), and panned its pacing and poor chemistry between the lead performers.
+Additionally, it was a box office bomb, grossing $19.6 million against a $34 million budget.